Deep learning reveals hidden interactions in complex systems: Dataset Details

-For AOUP dataset, 100 particles were uniformly spreaded on the circle of radius $5$, and initial speeds were sampled from uniform distribution $\mathcal{U}(0, 0.05)$.
-We implemented Euler-mayurama \cite{SI_EM} method with timestep $dt=0.01$ to numerically simulate the trajectory of AOUP.
-The data and label points were further subsampled from simulated trajectory with frequency $10$Hz, which means every 1 out of 10 subsequent datapoints were chosen.
-In sense of time, our model recieves 0.8 seconds of observing data and subject to predict following 1.2 seconds of trajectory.
-Following constats were adopted for simulation: $\gamma = 1$, $\tau = 0.5$, $k = 0.1$, $D_a = 0.04$, and $T = 0.1$.
-We have found that our model is robust for change of system constants, showed similar performance with different constant values.
+For the AOUP dataset, we simulated 8,000 sets of training data and label pairs of 100 particles.
+All particles were uniformly spread on a circle of radius $5$, and initial speeds were sampled from uniform distribution $\mathcal{U}(0, 0.05)$.
+We implemented the Euler--Maruyama \cite{SI_EM} method with timestep $dt=0.01$ to numerically simulate the AOUP trajectories.
+The data and label points were further subsampled from the simulated trajectory with a frequency of $10$ Hz, which means every 1 out of 10 subsequent data points were chosen.
+In terms of real-time, our model receives 0.8 s of data observation time and then predicts the following 1.2 s of trajectory.
+The following constants were adopted for simulation: $\gamma = 1$, $\tau = 0.5$, $k = 0.1$, $D_a = 0.02$, and $T = 0.2$.
+We have found that our model is robust against change in system constants, showing similar performance with different constant values.

+We attached a constant vector $R$ to the attention vector to open the possibility that interaction function $h_{pair}$ depends on the global variable $R$.
+(In case of AOUPs, this is the case since $R$ affects interaction potential $\mathbf{F}^{int}$.)
+Differing from the VM case, AgentNet for AOUP yields a total of 8 parameters for each agent, namely means and variances for positions $\mathbf{x}^{t+1}$, $\mathbf{y}^{t+1}$ and velocities $\mathbf{v_x}^{t+1}$, $\mathbf{v_y}^{t+1}$.
+This is necessary because input and output state variables should be the same in order to iteratively sample from the predicted distribution and feed it into the prediction at the next step.

-We employed teacher forcing \cite{SI_teacherforcing} to train LSTM-based AgentNet, which is a technique that feeds ground-truth label into consequent LSTM cell instead of sampled output in the early stage of training.
-This is useful to stabilize the training of trajectory prediction since the prediction depends on the last output which typically explodes to meaningless values in the early, untrained stage.
-We set an initial 50 epoch as a teaching period that the possibility of using the ground-truth label is $1-\text{epoch}/50$.
-This gradually decreasing possibility becomes $0$ at epoch 50, and do not use ground-truth afterward.
+We employed teacher forcing \cite{SI_teacherforcing} to train the LSTM-based AgentNet, which is a technique that feeds ground-truth labels into subsequent LSTM cells instead of sampled output in the early stages of training.
+This is useful to stabilize the training of trajectory prediction since the prediction depends on the last output which typically explodes to meaningless values in early, untrained stages.
+We set an initial epoch of 50 as the teaching period such that the possibility of using the ground-truth label is $1-\text{epoch}/50$.
+This gradually decreasing possibility becomes $0$ at epoch 50, after which ground-truth is not used.